 This post is in response to Ashish Chandel's question regarding the measurement units to measure the storage capacity of a computer system.

 As you know computer stores everything as binary digits.
 One binary digit (0 or 1) is called one bit.
 Eight such bits make up one byte.
 One byte is the storage space required to store one character (alphabet, numbers or any special symbols).
-1024 such bytes make up
+1024 such bytes make up one kilobytes.
+Similarly, 1024 bytes make up one megabyte.
+Similarly, there are other higher units to measure the space requirement such as gigabyte, terabyte, petabyte, exabyte.

 Space Measurement Units in Computer Systems